hashicorp/vagrant/test/vagrant-spec/readme.md

   - Vagrantfile to use for running vagrant-spec.
 Unless changed, this should be set as `Vagrantfile.spec`.
 - VAGRANT_HOST_MEMORY
   - Set how much memory your host will use (defaults to 2048)
+- VAGRANT_SPEC_ARGS
+  - Specific arguments to pass along to the vagrant-spec gem, such as running specific tests instead of the whole suite
+  - Example: `--component cli`

 ## How to run